telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 ### Events

-Kendo UI TreeList supports a set of [events](/api/javascript/ui/treelist#events) you can subscribe to.
+The TreeList supports a set of [events](/api/javascript/ui/treelist#events) you can subscribe to.

-There are two ways to handle events:
+To handle the events, either:

-* Specify the JavaScript function which will handle the event during the initialization of the widget.
+* Specify the JavaScript function which will handle the event during the initialization of the widget, or
 * Use the `bind` method of the widget after initialization.

 The event handler is the JavaScript function invoked when the event is fired.
 The argument of the event handler is a JavaScript object which contains event-specific data.
 Get a reference of the widget, which fired the event, via the `sender` field of the event argument.
 The function context of the event handler (available via the `this` keyword) is set to the instance of the widget which fired the event.

-The example below demonstrates how to subscribe to a TreeList event during the initialization of the widget.
+The following example demonstrates how to subscribe to a TreeList event during the initialization of the widget.

 ###### Example